 You should contact your advisor at your own institution.
-Should the course section that you are interested in be closed, contact Monika Losagio to secure a Special Permission to enter a closed section.
+Should the course section that you are interested in be closed, contact the course instructor (or in the case of French and Italian 0001-0004, the Language Program Coordinator) to secure a Special Permission to enter a closed section.
 However, if enrollments are already above capacity, it may not be possible to secure such permission.

 Does the Department of French and Italian offer non-credit courses?

 No we do not.
 However, you are able to go through the College of General Studies or through the Alliance Française as possible options for informal study of French or Italian.
 You can view information on Continuing Education through the College of General Studies at http://www.cgs.pitt.edu.
 The Alliance Française can be contacted at firstname.lastname@example.org; the Alliance makes its home on the 13th floor of the Cathedral of Learning.
 The phone number is 412-624-6259.